Palaces as far as you can see

 Other buildings improved the appearance of the useful.
 The water basin on the Ruinenberg Hill behind Sanssouci Palace once only served as a water reservoir which fed the parks fountains.
 Frederic II then had the Norman Tower and his imitation of a ruin of a round temple with colossal columns built around the basin.

 You will discover many other fascinating stories about the palaces once you get inside.
 Which palace did Frederick Wilhelm IV receive for Christmas?
-Why is there always a potato lying on Fredericks grave and what’s the story behind the red star in the court of honour at Cecilienhof Palace?
+Why is there always a potato lying on Fredericks grave and what’s the story behind the red star in the court of honour at Cecilienhof Country House?
 There are stories in each and every corner of Potsdam’s park landscape.
 Take your time to discover and explore.